nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/workflow.md

 ---
 ## Concept

 The Nuxeo workflow engine provides the usual features you would expect from a workflow engine and leverages the main modules of the platform: the repository, the Automation service, layouts for all the user interactions and process implementations.
-It provides high level features regarding task management such as filterable tasks lists, reminders, task reassignment, task delegation, task reminders.&nbsp;You need to understand correctly those concepts before playing with the workflow engine.&nbsp;
+It provides high level features regarding task management such as filterable tasks lists, reminders, task reassignment, task delegation, task reminders.&nbsp;You need to understand correctly those concepts before playing with the workflow engine.

-A workflow&nbsp;is conceptually defined&nbsp;using a graph.
-Workflow graphs are&nbsp;[configured from Nuxeo Studio]({{page space='Studio' page='Workflow'}}).
+A workflow is conceptually defined using a graph.
+Workflow graphs are [configured from Nuxeo Studio]({{page space='Studio' page='Workflow'}}).

 The workflow engine provides means to implement most of BPMN concepts: Fork, merge, decision, branching point, exclusiveness, inclusiveness, looping, human tasks, services tasks, multiple instances, events, data objects, subprocess, join.
 Note that those standard concepts are not all exposed as is on the graph editor, but can still be implemented leveraging what is provided.